-A simple-minded gardener named Chance has spent all his life in the Washington D.C. house of an old man.
+Simple-minded gardener Chance has spent all his life in the Washington D.C. home of an old man.
 When the man dies, Chance is put out on the street with no knowledge of the world except what he has learned from television.
-After a run in with a limousine, he ends up a guest of a woman (Eve) and her husband Ben, an influential but sickly businessman.
+After a run-in with a limousine, he ends up a guest of Eve and her husband Ben, an influential but sickly businessman.
 Now called Chauncey Gardner, Chance becomes friend and confidante to Ben, and an unlikely political insider.

 - Chance (Peter Sellers) is a middle-aged gardener who lives in the townhouse of a wealthy man in Washington D.C.
 Chance seems very simple-minded and has lived in the house his entire life, tending the garden, with virtually no contact with the outside world.
 His cultural and social education is derived entirely from what he watches on the television sets provided by the "Old Man," who raised him.
 The only other person in his life is Louise, the maid who cooks his meals and looks upon him as nothing more than a child who has failed to grow up.
 When his benefactor dies, Chance is visited by attorneys handling the estate.
 Chance tells them that he has lived his whole life inside the house.
 He was apparently abandoned as a baby and left in a basket outside the front door where the "Old Man" lived, who took him in and raised him.
 The lawyers force him to leave the townhouse and he discovers the outside world for the first time.

 Chance wanders aimlessly through a wintry and busy Washington dressed in conservative, old-fashioned business attire, a homburg hat, suitcase, umbrella and a television remote from his former home.
 Although finely-tailored many years ago, his clothes are of the style which has now come back into fashion, and so others presume he is an expensively well-dressed man of means.